National Venturing Advisor

 Professionally Julie manages a Trust Department for a community bank in Wichita, Kansas, where she also serves on the Board of Directors.

 Have a question for the National Advisor?

 Gordon is a Vigil Honor member of the Order of the Arrow.
-He has received the Council, Area, and Region Venturing Leadership Awards as well as the Unit Award of Merit, District Award of Merit and the Baltimore Area Council Silver Beaver Award.
+He has received the council, area, region, and national Venturing Leadership Awards as well as the Unit Award of Merit, District Award of Merit and the Baltimore Area Council Silver Beaver Award.
 Gordon has staffed Powderhorn, VenturingFest and multiple Wood Badge training courses.
-He has also staffed the last two Jamborees and will be on staff for the 2019 World Jamboree.
+He has also staffed the last two National Jamborees and the 2019 World Jamboree.

 Gordon is the IT Manager of AMPORTS, Inc., an automotive imports and exports processing company.
 His team manages 13 locations in the United States and Mexico.
 Responsible for the Company’s information technology needs, he oversees a staff of 10 programmers and technical personnel.
 Gordon is also on the Board of Directors for the IBM user group COMMON, an IBM-affiliated training and educational group which provides services to over 20,000 IT professionals in the United States.

-Gordon’s goal is to help each Area build more VOAs and grow the Venturing program.
-He is passionate about the Venturing program and assisting the youth of the program achieve their full leadership potential.
-Above all, communication to and from the entire organization is key to building good program.
+Gordon is passionate about the Venturing program and assisting the youth of the program to achieve their full leadership potential.
+Above all, he believes that communication to and from the entire organization is key to building good program.